 💸 Postage for Invitations:

+This shouldn't come as a surprise, but many couples forget to factor in the cost of postage for their wedding invitations into their overall stationery budget.
 Whether you order your save the dates and invitations online, design them yourself, or work with a stationer, that’s only part of the cost!
 Once you have your wedding stationery on hand, you will need to mail your pieces to your guests.
 Don’t forget about the cost of postage!

 As a general note, it typically costs more to mail wedding stationery because it weighs more and it’s also a different shape than traditional mail.
 Make sure to keep this in mind when budgeting, and weigh at least one piece of each type of stationery you plan to mail before you add postage.
 You will want to know the exact (and correct!) cost.